ibralassaf/informationRetrieval/README.md

 # Information Retrieval labs ℹ️

 information retrieval course labs.
-In each folder there are lab details for the principles of information retrieval course.
+In each folder there is a lab solution and details about the lab.
 Python and Jupyter Notebook were used.

 # Student